kumarsaurabh20/meantools_docs/docs/tutorial.rst

 After completing the correlation step, proceed to analyze the functional clusters derived from each network using different decay rates.
 This script facilitates the annotation of functional clusters and enables investigation into whether genes and metabolites from known pathways cluster together.
 Additional scripts provided in the GitHub repository can be used to generate network graphs based on these functional clusters.

-``merge_clusters.py -ft data/test_data/test.bac.abundance.csv -qm data/test_data/test.bac.rnaseq.rpkm.csv -a -f data/test_data/pfams_description.csv -mc -mm overlap -dr 25 -dn test.sqlite``
+``python merge_clusters.py -ft data/test_data/test.bac.abundance.csv -qm data/test_data/test.bac.rnaseq.rpkm.csv -a -f data/test_data/pfams_description.csv -mc -mm overlap -dr 25 -dn test.sqlite``

 .. image:: images/merge_cluster.png
    :width: 800